jakobnissen/jakobnissen.github.io/posts/latency.md

 [PR 43990](https://github.com/JuliaLang/julia/pull/43990) enabled packages to also cache "external codeinstances", namely code defined in other packages.
 This, in theory, enabled caching of essentially all function calls.
-The combination of this PR with SnoopPrecompile made precompilation far more widespread and was the reason for the observed drop in latency many packages experienced from Julia 1.7 to Julia 1.8.
+The combination of this PR with PrecompileTools made precompilation far more widespread and was the reason for the observed drop in latency many packages experienced from Julia 1.7 to Julia 1.8.

 ### Package images: v1.9
 Another major issue with precompilation was that only a small part of the whole compilation pipeline could be precompiled.